sulfuror/rescript-sh/README.md

 https://www.reddit.com/r/ScriptSwap/comments/7v7vby/restic_backup_script/

-The account is deleted and the pastebin was made as a guest so I haven't found the person who did the restic original script to thank him because that was the only script I found and I really couldn't found out how to do that before without at least a guide.
+The account is deleted and the pastebin was made as a guest so I haven't found the person who did the restic original script to thank him/her because that was the only script I found and I really couldn't found out how to do that before without at least a guide (noob).

 # This `script` was made with the following commands on the same file:
 1. unlock